What is Individual Therapy?

 Cognitive Behavioral Therapy (CBT)

-Individuals in recovery can learn more about the process of becoming more mindfulness-based.
+Individuals in addiction recovery can learn more about the process of becoming more mindfulness-based.
 By learning this way of thinking, people will be more encouraged to think about the here and now instead of fully focusing on the past.
 Cognitive-behavioral therapy is the ideal therapeutic approach that gives individuals the skills and tools needed to fully face addiction triggers and challenges that can occur during and after treatment.

 Holistic treatment treats the needs of the following areas: